 If I knew then what I know now is a series of bylines from small agency executives about the lessons they learned in building their shops.

-To sign up for the Ad Age tenth annual Small Agency Conference & Awards, to be held July 30-31 in New Orleans, go here.
+Ad Age's Small Agency Awards contest is now open for submissions.
+To apply, go here.
+Also don't forget to sign up for Ad Age's tenth annual Small Agency Conference & Awards, to be held July 30-31 in New Orleans.